boldflight/BibleConverter/test_EPUB/output/isa.md

 Where is the place where I will rest?
 [2] My hand made them;
-that is how they came to be,” says the Lord. who respect what I have to say.
+that is how they came to be,” says the Lord.

+“I show special favor to the humble and contrite, who respect what I have to say.
 [3] The one who slaughters a bull also strikes down a man;
 the one who sacrifices a lamb also breaks a dog’s neck;